Encyclopedia … combined with a great Buyer's Guide!

 The relative pulse timing can be disturbed by various effects.
 In most cases, it is dominantly affected by drifts of the length of the laser resonator and by mechanical vibrations.
 For example, consider a laser emitting 1-ps pulses with a pulse repetition rate of 100 MHz.
 If the resonator length changes only by 1 nm, this implies a timing error of ≈3.3 as (attoseconds) per round trip.
 Although that is not very much, within a million resonator round trips (i.e., within 0.01 seconds), the accumulated pulse timing error is already 3.3 ps, i.e., several times the pulse duration, and the temporal overlap of pulses is lost.
 Similarly, small temperature changes e.g. within a laser crystal can also affect the pulse timing.
 Fast vibrations are less of a problem, since the pulse timing cannot drift very far within a short oscillation period of such a vibration.

 Due to the extremely high sensitivity of the pulse timing to various effects, long-term synchronized operation of such lasers requires the use of some automatic feedback system.
-It is quite easy to modify the resonator length e.g. with a piezo transducer mounted below one of the resonator mirrors with a range of e.g. a few micrometers; the greater challenge is to precisely measure the timing error in order to obtain a suitable error signal for driving the transducer.
+It is quite easy to modify the resonator length e.g. with a piezo transducer mounted below one of the resonator mirrors with a range of e.g. a few micrometers; the greater challenge is to precisely measure the timing error to obtain a suitable error signal for driving the transducer.

 The measurement precision achievable with ultrafast photodetectors and electronics is in many cases insufficient for that purpose.
 However, there are all-optical techniques – in particular, the use of an optical cross correlator.
 Here, the two pulses, the timing of which must be compared, are sent into a nonlinear crystal where some nonlinear interaction (e.g. sum frequency generation) can take place only if the two pulses meet within the crystal.
 A moderately fast photodetector, registering the nonlinear mixing product, delivers the signal, and this depends very sensitively on the relative timing – however, without telling the sign of the timing error, which is of course relevant for finding the required resonator length correction.
 In order to obtain information on that sign as well, one can use a balanced cross correlator, where one creates two such signals, where for one of these a small timing change is applied to one of the pulses, so that the maximum signal from both detectors is achieved for slightly different relative timings.
 The difference of the two signals then provides a suitable error signal, offering a very high timing discrimination (e.g. some volts per picosecond timing error or even more) together with the needed sign information.